nayakmahesh/newsonar/ReadMe.md

-Hystrix is a library from Netflix.
+aHystrix is a library from Netflix.
 Hystrix isolates the points of access between the services, stops cascading failures across them and provides the fallback options.

 For example, when you are calling a 3rd party application, it takes more time to send the response.
 So at that time, the control goes to the fallback method and returns the custom response to your application.